 4. Respect the Marks

-After receiving notification from JULIE, member companies may use a combination of flags, stakes or paint as dig site and seasonal conditions warrant.
+After receiving notification from JULIE, member companies may use a combination of flags, lathe with colored ribbon, chalk, whiskers, or paint as dig site and seasonal conditions warrant.
 If the approximate location of an underground utility facility is marked with paint, stakes or other physical means, the following color code is employed:

 • RED – Electric